silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 Now when you go back to [deploy.cwp.govt.nz](http://deploy.cwp.govt.nz) and press "Fetch latest changes" you'll see a new option appearing on the deploy screen: "Deploy a tagged release".
 This makes it much simpler to choose the right revision to deploy.

+## Maintenance screen

+Deploynaut has an automated capability to put up a maintenance screen during deployments.
+See [maintenance screen](cwp-features/maintenance_screen.md) for further information.